ceph/ceph/doc/cephadm/adoption.rst

       cephadm adopt --style legacy --name osd.1
       cephadm adopt --style legacy --name osd.2

 #.
+Set the default container image for the cluster by running an orchestrated update

+   .. prompt:: bash #

+      ceph orch upgrade start $IMAGE

+   This will set the config property container_image.

+#.
 Redeploy MDS daemons by telling cephadm how many daemons to run for
    each file system.
 List file systems by name with the command ``ceph fs ls``.
 Run the following command on the master nodes to redeploy the MDS